Jamie Lennon: International career

 On 24 January 2019, Lennon was called up to a Republic of Ireland U21 home-based squad by newly appointed manager Stephen Kenny, for a friendly against the Ireland Amateur squad.
 Lennon received great plaudits as he captained the side as they won 1–0 at Whitehall Stadium on 6 February 2019.
 On 13 March 2019, Lennon was named in his first competitive underage international side as he was called up to the full Republic of Ireland U21 side for their 2021 UEFA European Under-21 Championship qualification game against Luxembourg U21 at Tallaght Stadium.
 Lennon came off the bench for Jayson Molumby in the 77th minute of a 3–0 win to earn his first international cap.
-On 21 May 2019, Lennon was called up to the Ireland Under-21 side for the prestigious 2019 Toulon Tournament in France where they were drawn against China, Mexico and Bahrain.
-On 18 November 2020, Lennon scored his first international goal, scoring the winner away to Luxembourg in a UEFA European Under-21 Championship qualifier.
+On 21 May 2019, Lennon was called up to the Ireland Under-21 squad for the prestigious 2019 Toulon Tournament in France where they were drawn against China, Mexico and Bahrain.
+On 18 November 2020, Lennon scored his first international goal in his last underage international game, scoring the winner away to Luxembourg in a UEFA European Under-21 Championship qualifier.